Evelyn Waugh: Reception

 Of Waugh's early books, Decline and Fall was hailed by Arnold Bennett in the Evening Standard as "an uncompromising and brilliantly malicious satire".
 The critical reception of Vile Bodies two years later was even more enthusiastic, with Rebecca West predicting that Waugh was "destined to be the dazzling figure of his age".
 However, A Handful of Dust, later widely regarded as a masterpiece, received a more muted welcome from critics, despite the author's own high estimation of the work.
 Chapter VI, "Du Côté de Chez Todd", of A Handful of Dust, with Tony Last condemned forever to read Dickens to his mad jungle captor, was thought by the critic Henry Yorke to reduce an otherwise believable book to "phantasy".
-Cyril Connolly's first reaction to the book was that Waugh's powers were failing, an opinion that he later revised.
+The critic Cyril Connolly's first reaction to the book was that Waugh's powers were failing, an opinion that he later revised.

 In the later 1930s, Waugh's inclination to Catholic and conservative polemics affected his standing with the general reading public.
 The Campion biography is said by David Wykes to be "so rigidly biased that it has no claims to make as history".
 The pro-fascist tone in parts of Waugh in Abyssinia offended readers and critics and prevented its publication in America.
 There was general relief among critics when Scoop, in 1938, indicated a return to Waugh's earlier comic style.
 Critics had begun to think that his wit had been displaced by partisanship and propaganda.